-Strangely enough, it's Yom Kippur, the day that seems to be dedicated almost totally to depriving ourselves of pleasure, that gives us the answer.
+Strangely enough, we can derive the answer from Yom Kippur, the day that seems to be dedicated to depriving ourselves of pleasure.
 But to really understand it we have to grasp the deeper purpose of this last of the 10 days of repentance.

-We begin our spiritual journey on the first two days of Rosh Hashana by stressing our commitment to the first two commandments.
-We emphasize our dedication to the existence of God as well as to His Oneness – “I am the Lord your God” and “you shall have no other gods before Me” – as we blow the shofar and acknowledge His Divine rulership and judgment.
+We begin our spiritual journey on the first two days of Rosh Hashanah by stressing our commitment to the first two commandments.
+We emphasize our dedication to the existence of God as well as to his oneness – “I am the Lord your God” and “you shall have no other gods before me” - as we blow the shofar and acknowledge his Divine rulership and judgment.

 With every passing day we follow the progression of the 10 Commandments to ever greater levels of difficulty.
+The sequence of the Decalogue, the rabbinic sages explain, is rooted in the divine assumption that every step we take in a spiritual program of self perfection allows us then to move forward to even greater heights.
 Just as physical training proceeds by way of learning to master ever more strenuous and difficult tasks, so too does our moral code move forward with greater and more demanding challenges.

 What is it, after all, that makes so many people feel like failures?
 On a superficial level the simple assumption is that we are depressed because we are deprived.
 The truth is that it is not so.
 Our obsession for acquiring wealth has far less to do with our personal wants than with our refusal to have less than others.
 We have to face up to the fact that, as Frank Ross put it, “It is not so much what we haven’t, but what others have that makes for unhappiness.”

-A fascinating psychological study recently done by researchers at the University of Warwick and Cardiff University proves the point.
-The following question was posed to a representative sampling of people: Would you rather earn 100,000 dollars when everyone around you is making $50,000 or would you rather make $200,000 when everyone around you makes $400 000?
+A fascinating psychological study proves the point.
+The following question was posed to a representative sampling of people: Would you rather earn 100,000 dollars when everyone around you is making $50,000 or would you rather make $200,000 when everyone around you makes $400,000?
 The study made clear that the question assumed that the cost of living and goods stays the same.
-Which option did almost all people choose?
 A rational person would choose the second option, where he makes more money but less than people around him.
 That way he will have twice as much to spend.
 In reality most people picked the first option.
 The most important consideration was simply being richer than other people!

-That’s why there is a multibillion-dollar industry whose purpose is the systematic propagation of envy: advertising.
-Its goal, as admitted by advertising guru B. Earl Puckett, is this: “It is our job to make men and women unhappy with what they have.”
+That’s why there is a multibillion-dollar industry in the world today whose purpose is the systematic propagation of envy, the acceptance of the new tenth commandment, which now reads, “You shall covet.”
+The name of the industry is advertising.
+Its goal, as frankly admitted by advertising guru B. Earl Puckett, is this: “It is our job to make men and women unhappy with what they have.”

 How many times a day are we told not to be happy with what we have because others have more?
 Thomas Clapp Patton, in his book Envy Politics, gives us the staggering figure that Americans are exposed to about 3,000 ads a day.
 Big-city newspapers consist of 70 to 90 percent ads rather than news.
 The subliminal message is always the same: Whether you really need it or not, don’t be without what other people have.

 If the desire for something is based on need, then fulfillment brings contentment.
-But if the goal is to covet the acquisitions of others, then we are doomed to disappointment and to ever-greater dissatisfaction.
-There’s always somebody who has a little bit more — enough at least to stir up within us sufficient envy to prevent us from being content with what is ours.
+If the goal, however, is to overcome the need to covet the acquisitions of others, then we are doomed to disappointment and to ever-greater dissatisfaction.
+There’s always somebody who has a little bit more – enough at least to stir up within us sufficient envy to prevent us from being content with what is ours.